Kintyre/ksconf/README.md

                             comparing stanzas, keys, and values.
-Note that spaces within any given value will be compared. promote             Promote .conf settings from one file into another either automatically (all changes) or interactively
-                            allowing the user to pick which stanzas and keys to integrate.
+Note that spaces within any given value will be compared. promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to integrate.
 This can be used to push changes made via the UI, whichare stored in a 'local' file, to the